-The Luxury Reporter TLR, an online publication, is now out with its maiden Print edition
+The Luxury Reporter TLR, an online publication, introduces its maiden Print edition

 In a statement by its publisher, Funke Osae-Brown, after 22 digital editions, “The Luxury Reporter (TLR) magazine is out with a maiden print edition.